There are many of us dreaming or wishing about becoming our own boss.

 But is it that simple?

-What are the pros and cons of being your own boss?
+What are the advantages and disadvantages of being your own boss?

-You are either thinking about becoming one or you already working on it and you realize that it is not that easy as you originally used to think.
+You are either thinking about becoming one or you already working on it and you realize that it is not as easy as you originally used to think.